TosbackCgusBridge-Bot/CGUs-versions/Ebay/Terms of Service.md

 Authorization to Contact You.
 Recording Calls.
 Analyzing Message Content

 eBay may contact you using autodialed or prerecorded calls and text messages, at any telephone number that you have provided us, to: (i) notify you regarding your account. (ii) troubleshoot problems with your account. (iii) resolve a dispute. (iv) collect a debt. (v) poll your opinions through surveys or questionnaires. or (vi) as otherwise necessary to service your account or enforce this User Agreement, our policies, applicable law, or any other agreement we may have with you. eBay may also contact you using autodialed or prerecorded calls and text messages for marketing purposes (e.g., offers and promotions), if you consent to such communications.
+Our collection, use, disclosure, retention, and protection of your personal information is governed by the User Privacy Notice.
 As described in our User Privacy Notice, eBay may collect other telephone numbers for you and may place manual non-marketing calls to any of those numbers and autodialed non-marketing calls to any landline.
 Standard telephone minute and text charges may apply and may include overage fees if you have exceeded your plan limits.
 If you do not wish to receive such communications, you may change your communications preference at any time, including through the communication preferences section of your My eBay.

 eBay may share your telephone number with its authorized service providers as stated in our User Privacy Notice.
-These service providers may contact you using autodialed or prerecorded calls and text messages, only as authorized by eBay to carry out the purposes we have identified above.
+These service providers may contact you using autodialed or prerecorded calls and text messages, only as authorized by eBay to carry out the purposes identified above.

 eBay may, without further notice or warning and in its discretion, monitor or record telephone conversations you or anyone acting on your behalf has with eBay or its agents for quality control and training purposes, or for its own protection.

-eBay’s automated systems scan and analyze the contents of every message sent through its messages platform, including messages between users, to detect and prevent fraudulent activity or violations of eBay’s User Agreement, including the incorporated terms, notices, rules, and policies.
+eBay's automated systems scan and analyze the contents of every message sent through its messages platform, including messages between users, to detect and prevent fraudulent activity or violations of eBay's User Agreement, including the incorporated terms, notices, rules, and policies.
 This scanning and analysis may occur before, during, or after the message is sent, or while in storage, and may result in your message being delayed or withheld. eBay may store message contents, including to conduct this scanning and analysis.

 **Privacy of Others.
 Marketing**